depermana12/jobstreet-scraper/README.md

 - The scraper requires you to manually enter the OTP sent to your email.
 - The scraper uses Selenium to automate Firefox.
 Ensure you have the latest Firefox version
 - Not supported on headless mode
-- The scraper may take some time to complete depending on the number of jobs found.
+- The scraper may take some time to complete depending on the number of jobs found and keywords you provided.

 ## Disclaimer